Our Mission:

 The Strategic Prevention Framework guides the work of the Drug Free St. Lucie Coalition to develop infrastructure for community-based public health approaches, that lead to effective and sustainable reductions in alcohol, marijuana, and other substance use.

-The Roundtable of St. Lucie County’s Substance Abuse Prevention Network was awarded a five-year Drug Free Communities (DFC) grant of $125,000 per year from the White House’s Office of National Drug Control Policy and the federal Substance Abuse and Mental Health Services Administration (SAMHSA) in 2017 and recently applied for the five-year continuation of this same grant and was successful.
+The Roundtable of St. Lucie County’s Substance Abuse Prevention Network was awarded a five-year Drug Free Communities (DFC) grant of $125,000 per year from the White House’s Office of National Drug Control Policy and the federal Substance Abuse and Mental Health Services Administration (SAMHSA) in 2017 and recently applied and was awarded the five-year continuation of this same grant and was successful.
 This award will fund our coalition through 2028.

 This funding is recognition by the federal government of both the leadership of the Roundtable and the community’s commitment to creating a healthy and safe environment for all St. Lucie County youth.
 The grant provides local community coalition funding to prevent youth substance use, including prescription drugs, marijuana, and underage drinking.